DanWahlin/Angular-RESTfulService/README.md

 1. Execute 'mongod' to start the MongoDB daemon if it's not already running

+1. Install Nodemon: `npm install nodemon -g`

 1. Open `config/config.development.json` and change the host from `mongodb` to `localhost`

-1. Install supervisor: `npm install supervisor -g`

 1. Run `npm install` to install app dependencies